The effect of the American stereotypes in the formation of the middle class Greek family image in the post-war print advertisements

 But how did the - mostly - female readership take the fabulous display of the ‘new Greek family’ which was based on the American standards and what was the final effects of this type of advertising on the post-war average Greek family consumption behaviour?
 Did it work effectively or it simply constituted a comical and silly manner which endangered the new products consumption?
 All these questions will be answered with the help of much photographic/advertising material found in many rear women’s magazines of the era, and some valuable, though small in volume, literature.

-Johannis Tsoumas, Hellenic Open University/ Technological EDucational Institute of Athens
+Johannis Tsoumas, Hellenic Open University / Technological Educational Institute of Athens

 Dr. Johannis Tsoumas was born in Piraeus, Greece and has a variety of studies both in thefield of Fine Arts and the History ofArt (B.A.
 (Hons) Fine Arts / 3D Design, Middlesex University, London, M.A.
 Historyof Design, Middlesex University, London, Ph.
 D. History of Art, AristotleUniversity, Thessaloniki, Greece).
 Hecurrently works as a lecturer, teaching History of Art and Decorative Arts(Hellenic Open University / Technical Educational Institute of Athens).
 He hasmore than fifteeen published papers in peer reviewed journals and is the authorof The History of Decorative Arts andArchitecture in Europe and America (1760-1914) (ION Publications, 2005) andThe Emergence of Plastics Culture inGreece (1950-1970) (ION Publications, 2007).